isomerpages/moe-woodlandssec/pages/Direct School Admission (DSA).md

 The Direct School Admission - Secondary (DSA-Sec) Exercise allows students to seek admission to Secondary 1 based on their talents and achievements.
 The DSA-Sec Exercise was introduced by the Ministry of Education in 2004.
 It seeks to promote holistic education and provide students an opportunity to demonstrate a more diverse range of achievements and talents in seeking admission to a secondary school.
 The selection will be based on their achievements and talents before the Primary School Leaving Examination (PSLE) results are released.

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be opened from&nbsp;**4 May to 31 May 2023.**&nbsp;For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).
+The application is free-of-charge and will be opened from&nbsp;**7 May to 3 Jun 2024.**&nbsp;For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.